Information ~ Breed History, Books & Links

 Each breed has their own AKC standard this link will take you to the AKC Sussex Spaniel Standard for more specific information on the breed.

-The Breed was identified in England by the Kennel Club in 2004 as a Vulnerable British Breed.
-Only 60 puppies were registered in the UK 2009.
-The Sussex Spaniel Association was formed in 1924 in the UK for the "protection of the Sussex Spaniel" Today they have about 200 members, all devoted to the future of this lovely breed.
+The is still a small gene pool in the UK.
+The Breed was identified by the Kennel Club in 2004 as a Vulnerable British Breed.
+Puppy registrations for 2015 were only 43.
+The Sussex Spaniel Association was formed in 1924 for the "protection of the Sussex Spaniel" Today we have about 220 members, all devoted to the future of this lovely breed.
+Our members, particularly our elder ones, are an endless source of information about the breed and very willing to offer advice.

-The Sussex Spaniel is a happy healthy dog.
-He makes a good gun dog, a show dog, or a pet and is very adaptable.
-They are a guarding breed and may be quite possessive of their toys.
-They are fine with people and children but they need plenty of socialisation, puppy classes, obedience classes, time and patience.
+They fine with people and children but they need plenty of socialization, puppy classes, obedience classes, time and patience.
 They live happily with other dogs, though they are usually top dog!

 We are committed to the Sussex Spaniel and American Kennel Club organizations.
 You are welcome to contact any of us listed at the Officers/Breeders link for information on the Sussex Spaniel.
 You will find our emails addresses available at your finger tips.